Centers & Institutes

 The Center for Eurasian, Russian and East European Studies offers one of the nation’s preeminent master’s degree programs, hosting a rich outreach program of events in the area from central Europe to the Pacific and the Baltic to the Mediterranean, Black and Caspian Seas.
 Home to the Master of Arts in Eurasian, Russian and East European Studies (MAERES).

-Center for International and Regional Studies (CIRS) at SFS-Qatar
+Center for International and Regional Studies (CIRS) at Georgetown University in Qatar

-The Center for International and Regional Studies (CIRS) provides a forum for scholarship and research on international and regional affairs at SFS-Qatar—fostering thoughtful dialogue among students, scholars and practitioners of international affairs, facilitating the free flow of ideas and engaging in outreach activities with a wide range of local, regional and international partners.
+The Center for International and Regional Studies (CIRS) provides a forum for scholarship and research on international and regional affairs at Georgetown University in Qatar—fostering thoughtful dialogue among students, scholars and practitioners of international affairs, facilitating the free flow of ideas and engaging in outreach activities with a wide range of local, regional and international partners.

 Center for Jewish Civilization (CJC)